 Cohesive care team: UCLA neurosurgeons regularly consult with experts from other specialties, such as neurology, orthopaedics and bioengineering.
 This multidisciplinary collaboration helps ensure our treatment strategy is assessed from multiple perspectives.
 We consider every way a neurological condition may affect your health, now and in the future.

 Online second opinions: Speak with one of our skilled neurosurgeons without leaving your home.
 Our doctors use secure video conferencing to provide second opinion consultations to patients around the world.
-Take the first step to request your virtual second opinion.

 Our Neurosurgery Specialties